yliu-hashed/Scrap-Mechanic-EDA/Docs/Inner-Workings.md

 This document illustrates how Yosys and SM-EDA work together.

 I will be using a modified version of [Resources/Example-1](Resources/Example-1).
-The width of the register is reduced from 8 to 4 to reduce the size of the images.
-It's a non-trivial example containing some combinational and sequential logic.
+The width of the register is reduced from 8 to 4.
+This makes it easier for me to generate images in this guide.
+This example is chosen as it contains some combinational and sequential logic.

 You can follow along using the dedicated tutorial in Example-1 [GUIDE.md](Resources/Example-1/GUIDE.md).
-Keep in mind that images in this guide require additional tools to create.
+Creating the images in this guide required additional tools and steps, which I excluded from this guide.

 ```verilog
 // Resources/Example-1/design.v